pantheon-systems/documentation/source/content/guides/decoupled/wp-nextjs-frontend-starters/02-create.md

 1. Select the site environment from which to source the content.

+1. Optional.
+Click **Advanced Settings** to set your root and output directories, build command, environment variables, and deployment path.

 1. Click **Continue**.
-You are directed to a new page with the site name, deployment, and build information/ status.
+You are directed to a new page with the site name, deployment, and build information and status.

 1. Click **Build Details** to view the build log.

 1. Click **View Site** after the build completes to launch your Front-End Site.

-1. Refer to the [Environment Variables](/guides/decoupled/wp-nextjs-frontend-starters) section to set environment variables for local development and Decoupled Preview, as well as steps to connect to Multidev environments.